 Knowing the proper technique of handling and swinging a hatchet is crucial to chopping wood in an efficient manner.
 This significantly reduces the amount of work that you need to perform and reducing arm and hand fatigue in the process.

-The best way to chop wood using a hatchet is by cutting into the wood at a 45- and 135- degree angle.
+If you don’t have the proper ax for chopping wood, the best way to chop wood using a hatchet is by cutting into the wood at a 45- and 135- degree angle.
 This essentially means you will need to cut in a V-shape with the pointed tip of the V mentally positioned at least in the center of the wood.
 This also means that the wide base of the V needs to be as wide apart as possible.
 The trick is for the section between the upper and lower legs of the V can be easily removed with just a simple twist of your hatchet.

 Once you reach the tip of the V you can start swinging from the other side.
 Here’s a tip: make your V as wide as possible as it is a lot easier this way.